 R.C.
-Sproul Jr.’s engaging speaking style combines with first class graphic design and lots of film clips from old movies, newsreels, and historical films for this worldview-based economics course.
-Film footage is an interesting assortment of public domain content such Charlie Chaplin and Buster Keaton movies and other silent films plus newsreels from WWII.
+Sproul Jr.’s engaging speaking style combines with first-class graphic design and lots of film clips from old movies, newsreels, and historical films for this worldview-based economics course.
+Film footage is an interesting assortment of public domain content, such as Charlie Chaplin and Buster Keaton movies and other silent films, plus newsreels from WWII.
 It's often quite entertaining.
 On the other hand, there is also some footage of holocaust survivors at the end of the war, starving people, and other troubling images that highlight the reality of economic systems and choices and their links to worldviews.
 Parents should preview the film footage, but I didn’t see anything that I thought inappropriate for Christian high school students.

 Each chapter of the study guide also lists optional reading assignments in three recommended textbooks.
 While the course has substantial content, students seeking course credit do need to use an additional text to cover what they should learn for high school economics.
 Those three recommended texts are Foundations of Economics (Ritenour), Basic Economics third edition (Carson and Cleveland), and Prosperity and Poverty (Beisner).
 If you want to create a complete course for credit, Basic Economics is the recommended text for high school students, although older students might opt to use the more challenging Foundations of Economics text that is geared toward college students and adults.
 Prosperity and Poverty expands on economics from a worldview perspective following the same line of thought as does Sproul; while teens can and should read this book, it repeats some of what Sproul presents and does not broaden coverage enough for course credit.